byu-rad-lab/baloo-mujoco-sim/README.md

 There are a few steps to install and set up the simulation:

 1. Clone the repository
+2. Install dependencies with ```pip install -r requirements.txt```
-2. pip install the package.
+3. pip install the package.
 This will automatically build and install the C++ plugins to the pip-installed mujoco location.
 On my system, this is in the ```plugin``` directory of the mujoco pip installation.
-3. Once installed, on the first import of the package, the mujoco model xml files will be generated in the pip-installed mujoco location, and then available for loading in a simulation.
+4. Once installed, on the first import of the package, the mujoco model xml files will be generated in the pip-installed mujoco location, and then available for loading in a simulation.
-4. You can run a simulation loop with the command line with ```run-baloo-sim```.
+5. You can run a simulation loop with the command line with ```run-baloo-sim```.
 This command runs [```controllers/baloo_open_loop.py```](./src/baloo_mujoco_sim/controllers/baloo_open_loop.py).

 Here's an example of how to do this: